 Melissa is a member of the Florida Bar Civil Procedure Rules Committee (2017 – 2020), the American Bar Association, and the Women’s White Collar Defense Association (http://wwcda.org/).

-She is admitted to practice in Florida and Massachusetts, and before the U.S. Supreme Court, the U.S. District Court for the Middle, Northern, and Southern Districts of Florida; the U.S. Bankruptcy Court for the Northern District of Florida; the First Circuit Court of Appeals; and the U.S. District Court for the District of Massachusetts.
+She is admitted to practice in Florida and Massachusetts, and before the U.S. Supreme Court, the U.S. District Court for the Middle, Northern, and Southern Districts of Florida; the U.S. Bankruptcy Court for the Northern District of Florida; the First Circuit Court of Appeals; the Eleventh Circuit Court of Appeals; and the U.S. District Court for the District of Massachusetts.